What Is PostGIS?

-(In prior versions of the installer, we had a template database.
-We took that out since creating a database from template doesn't maintain search paths set by postgis_tiger_geocoder and postgis_topology extensions.
-There is still a postgis sampler option) which creates a regular spatial db.
+There is a postgis sampler option) which creates a regular spatial db with all the extensions installed.
 The dumper,loader commandline and GUI tools in PostgreSQL bin folder will get overwritten by the last PostGIS you installed so be careful.
-Generally speaking PostGIS 2.2.0 should work just fine everywhere you were using PostGIS 2.0-2.1 before, but you may need install the legacy_minimal.sql or legacy.sql if you have old applications or tools that use old functions (removed in PostGIS 2.0 and 2.2)
+Generally speaking PostGIS 3.1 should work just fine everywhere you were using PostGIS before.
+If you were upgrading from PostGIS < 2.2 you may need to install the legacy_minimal.sql or legacy.sql scripts packaged in PostgreSQL//contrib/postgis-3.1

 Please note the PostGIS windows installer, no longer creates a template database.
 Using

 CREATE EXTENSION postgis; for enabling PostGIS in a database is the recommended way.